Please note that Tapas no longer supports Internet Explorer.

 “Thank you, that’ll be all.”
 She excused herself and left me alone in the huge room.

-Drawing the other curtains made it dimmer.
-At least the bed felt comfortable enough, making my body sink down in the mattress as the soft duvet wrapped around me.
+Continuing to draw the other curtains made it dimmer.
+Dim enough for me to rest in.
+At least the bed here felt comfortable enough, making my body sink down in the mattress as the soft duvet wrapped around me.
 “Ha…” A sigh found itself escaping.

 My parents had a room for themselves on the left wing of the Estate, mine was on the right.
-I wonder how my mom was doing, maybe I could try to cheer her up.
-Willing my body to move was futile.
+I wonder how my mom was doing, maybe I could try to cheer her up?
+But willing my body to move was futile.
 It didn’t budge an inch, merely staying still in the prison that was the bed, chaining me to sleep.

-Spread in front of me were several knives, forks and spoons.
+The next day at the dining table, spread in front of me were several knives, forks and spoons.
 All in different sizes and shapes.
-A knife had a blunt edge, effective for spreading soft things like the butter placed in front of me.
-While another knife had a serrated edge, whose small teeth would be effective against cutting up pieces of flesh.
-They glistened as the embroidery caught the chandelier light.
+One knife had a blunt edge, effective for spreading soft things like the butter placed in front of me.
+While another knife had a serrated edge, whose small teeth would work well cutting up pieces of flesh.
+The utensils glistened as the embroidery caught the chandelier light above.

-Servants and maids stationed by the wall began setting out our food.
+Servants and maids stationed by the wall began setting our food.
 A steaming bowl of red soup stared into me, its pleasant aroma tickling my hungry nose.
-My spoon stopped approaching the soup when a cough came from my mom.
+My spoon stopped shy of approaching the soup when a cough came from my mom.
 Ah, the Duke hadn’t started eating yet.

-“We have been teaching her the important things in life”, my father replied.
+“We have been teaching her the more important things in life,” my father replied.

-“And knowing how to eat like a civilized person is not important?”
+“And knowing how to eat like a civilized person is not one of those important things?”

 He put down his utensils with enough force to make the porcelain ring.
-“What, and knowing how to use a fork in a lofty way makes one civilized?"
+“So what?
+And knowing how to use a fork in a lofty way makes one civilized?"

 “Hah!
 Keep spoiling her like that and regret is all you will get.
-And what’s up with that glove of hers.”
-Mom looked at me with a sad expression.
+And what’s up with those gloves of hers.”
+Mom looked at me with a sad expression at his words.
 “Never have I ever seen such rude table manners.”

 After dinner, I went around to explore the estate.
 Like a museum, several paintings hung on the walls in the halls, in the rooms that weren’t locked, and even in the bathrooms.
 There was one particular painting that took my attention, rooting me on the spot.

-A grotesque figure with a hunched back and gray wild hair was taking a bite out of another person.
-A soft red color streamed down from the bitten body and instead of a satisfied expression, the grotesque being was painted to be horrified and disgusted.
-Its eyes were staring at me.
+A grotesque figure, with a hunched back and gray wild hair, was taking a bite out of another person.
+A soft red color streamed down from the bitten body and instead of a satisfied expression, the grotesque being was painted to be horrified and disgusted instead.
+Its eyes stared into my own.

 “An interesting painting isn’t it?”
 The sudden question made my shoulders jump a little.
 It was the Duke speaking beside me.
 “A personal friend of mine painted this.”

-“No, this is the only one he left with me.”
+“No, this is the only one he left me with.”

-I had always wondered why the monks at the temple liked to hang up these kinds of paintings, they looked similar to each other, paintings of demons and the like.
-Seeing this painting opposite of the giant doors, an answer reared itself in my mind.
+I had always wondered why the monks at the temple liked to hang up these kinds of paintings.
+They looked similar to each other, paintings of demons and the like.
+Seeing this painting opposite of the giant doors to his office, an answer reared itself in my mind.
+An epiphany.
 It was a mirror, a painting of yourself.

-I stood in front of a mirror double my size.
+Now tomorrow, I stood in front of a mirror double my size.
 Did it really have to be that tall?
 It made my already average height look much shorter than it really was.
-My mom standing behind me was a whole head taller than me.
+My mom was with me, standing behind me a whole head taller.
 I wonder if there will be steak tomorrow too.

-A seamstress flitted around me, taking my dimensions with a string as she made me spin around while lifting my arms up and down.
-I was a doll today.
+A seamstress flitted around me, taking my dimensions with a string as she made me spin around and around while lifting my arms up and down.
+I was a doll for today, standing in front of the mirror.
 Excited chatter filled the room as her assistant took note of my numbers.

 “Golden hair and amethystine purple eyes, I think this design fits her the best.”
 She held a drawing of a dress in her hand.
 The skirt bloomed outwards stopping a bit below the knees.
 A design intended for young ladies like me, she said.
 It looked pretty.